lambdaclass/cairo-vm_in_go/README.md

 ```

 In order to extract the value of an ids variable, we will first compute its address, this works as follows:
-1- Check that the Offset1 is a Reference
+1. Check that the Offset1 is a Reference
-2- Compute the value of Offset1
+2. Compute the value of Offset1
-3- Add the value of Offet2.
-By either calculating it i the case of a Reference ype, or just using the Value field in the case of a Value type.
+3. Add the value of Offet2.
+By either calculating it in the case of a Reference type, or just using the Value field in the case of a Value type.
-4- Return the result obtained in step 3.
+4. Return the result obtained in step 3.
 ```go
 func getAddressFromReference(reference *HintReference, apTracking parser.ApTrackingData, vm *VirtualMachine) (Relocatable, bool) {
 	if reference.Offset1.ValueType != Reference {